Dinosaurs in Jurassic Park: Gallimimus

-A group of running Gallimimus is featured in the first film, and is encountered by the character of Dr. Alan Grant along with Lex and Tim.
-The Gallimimus were created by ILM entirely through CGI.
-It was the first dinosaur to be digitized.
+A group of running Gallimimus is seen in the first film, created by ILM entirely through CGI.
+It was the first dinosaur to be digitized during production.
 The Gallimimus design was based on ostriches, and the animators also referred to footage of herding gazelles.
 In the ILM parking lot, animators were filmed running around to provide reference for the dinosaurs' run, with plastic pipes standing in for a fallen tree that the Gallimimus jump over.
 One of the animators fell while trying to make the jump, and this inspired the incorporation of a Gallimimus also falling.
-A portion of the scene depicts a Tyrannosaurus killing a Gallimimus, which was inspired by a scene in The Valley of Gwangi.
+All of the Gallimimus used the same run cycle, which was manually tweaked slightly for each individual dinosaur to make them distinct.
+The tree was carefully rigged to get jostled by wires and miniature explosives, so that when the Gallimimus were composited onto the footage, it would appear that they were moving the log.
+A portion of the scene depicts a Tyrannosaurus killing a Gallimimus, inspired by a scene in the 1969 film The Valley of Gwangi.
 Horse squeals were used to provide the Gallimimus vocal sounds.

 Gallimimus returns in Jurassic World, in which a running herd is depicted during a tour.
-The scene is a reference to the dinosaur's appearance in the first film.
-This new Gallimimus scene was created by Image Engine.
-The company's artists often viewed the species' appearance in the first film for reference.
+The scene is a reference to the dinosaur's appearance in the first film, and was created by Image Engine.
+The company's artists often viewed the species' original appearance for reference.
 Jeremy Mesana, the animation supervisor for Imagine Engine, said: "We were always going back and staring at that little snippet from the first film.
 It was always interesting trying to find the feeling of the Gallimimus.
 Trying to capture the same essence of that original shot was really tricky".
-By the time Jurassic World was created, scientists had found that Gallimimus had feathers, although this trait is absent from the film.
+By the time Jurassic World was produced, scientists had found that Gallimimus had feathers, although this trait is absent from the film.

 Giganotosaurus

 Giganotosaurus is introduced in the 2021 Jurassic World Dominion prologue.
 It serves as the dinosaur antagonist in the prologue and the film itself.
 Trevorrow saved the Giganotosaurus for the third Jurassic World film to set up a rivalry between it and the T. rex.
 In the prologue, a Giganotosaurus kills a T. rex in battle during the Cretaceous, and two cloned versions face off in the subsequent film, set during the present day.
-The film presents Giganotosaurus as the largest carnivore to have ever existed on Earth, although in reality, the Spinosaurus is believed to have been bigger.
-In the film's climactic scene, the Giganotosaurus is killed when the Tyrannosaurus rex throws the Giganotosaurus onto the claws of a Therizinosaurus.
+The film presents Giganotosaurus as the largest carnivore to have ever existed on Earth, although in reality, the Spinosaurus is believed to have been longer.
+In the film's climactic scene, the Giganotosaurus is killed in battle when the T. rex pushes it onto the claws of a Therizinosaurus.